xcshuan/zk_sudoku/README.md

+# ZK-Sudoku

-use multiple SNARK library to implment circuit of [sudoku](https://vivianblog.hashnode.dev/how-to-create-a-zero-knowledge-dapp-from-zero-to-production#heading-1-create-the-circuit)
+This repo use multiple SNARK library to implment circuit of [Sudoku](https://vivianblog.hashnode.dev/how-to-create-a-zero-knowledge-dapp-from-zero-to-production#heading-1-create-the-circuit)

-# Arkworks
++ Arkworks

-cargo run --release --bin test_arkworks
++ Circom
++ dusk-Plonk
++ ZK-Garage-Plonk
++ Jellyfish
++ Plonky2
++ Halo2

+In order to reduce the size of Public Inputs, Sha256 is used to compress unsolved-inputs in the implementation of Arkworks and Circom, and other implementations need to be further completed.